-In this Q&A, Tom Threlfall, an investment specialist from Perpetual Private, takes the emotion out of residential property and analyses the fundamentals as he would a stock.
+In this article, our investment team take the emotion out of residential property and analyse the fundamentals as they would a stock.

 Why do you think Australians have such a love affair with residential property?

 'As safe as houses’ is the expression that comes to mind.
 There’s a strong narrative in Australia about the importance of buying a home rather than renting and ‘paying off someone else’s mortgage’.
 This psychology underpins Australians’ love affair with property.
 And of course the property price increases over the last decade have validated this view for many—particularly, if you live in Sydney or Melbourne.

-From an investment perspective, I think Australians feel comfortable with residential property as an asset class.
+From an investment perspective, we think Australians feel comfortable with residential property as an asset class.
 More so than they do with other forms of investment, like sharemarkets.
 It stands to reason because people live in homes and keep an eye on property prices.
 They think they know how much residential property is 'worth'.

 What makes a successful family home purchase versus an investment property?

 This is a very important distinction and one that is often blurred.
 You buy a home to live in so the success of your purchase is largely based on lifestyle factors.
 Is the house big enough for your family?
 What schools are in the area?
 How will you get to work?
-From a financial perspective, I think a key measure of success is how long you live in your home because this reduces a very real enemy in the property market - repeatedly paying stamp duty.
+From a financial perspective, we think a key measure of success is how long you live in your home because this reduces a very real enemy in the property market - repeatedly paying stamp duty.